Episode 282

 I just,

-she did have it shut off a couple times, but not to the extent where the girls didn't have anywhere else to go or, you know, couldn't take care of themselves and stuff and they always had food in the fridge and stuff like that so
+she she did have it shut off a couple times, but not to the extent where the girls didn't have anywhere else to go or, you know, couldn't take care of themselves and stuff.

-unfortunately food in the fridge is not the only criteria cps looks for when deciding whether a home is safe for children it looked like jenny might actually get a visit from a social worker and it wouldn't be the first time cps had taken her kids before but she knew that if it happened again she might not be able to get them back lauren didn't want to be at her family's beck and call.
+CPS had taken her kids before, but she knew that if it happened happened again, she might not be able to get them back.
+Lauren didn't want to be at her family's beck and call.

 She knew Jenny's situation was largely because of her own unwillingness to get help for her alcoholism and whatever else was going on in her drama-filled life.